Honors Music Program

 Number of weeks: 30

-Tuition: $2,700 (materials and private lesson tuition not included)
+Tuition: $2,700 (materials and private lesson tuition not included; additional tuition will be applied for classes taken on a weekday)

 Young Musician is designed for the motivated student who is interested in deepening his or her musical study through participation in HMP.
 Instrumental students audition to major in piano, guitar, violin, viola, cello, flute, oboe, clarinet, saxophone, bassoon, French horn, trumpet, or trombone.